 Heating and hot water

-Repair category 1
+Repair category 2

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Notes It is assumed that the heating system has been properly installed, updated and maintained to meet with all current regulations and standards.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+The heating system is on semi-modern/dated lines.
+Further advice should be obtained from a registered contractor to fully ascertain the condition, life expectancy and efficiency of the system.

-Drainage
+Drainage Drainage

 Repair category 1

 Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.